lale-help/lale-help/README.md

 * assert strings by comparing the value obtained from the HTML page to the value from the factory created object, rather than hard-coding strings in every spec.
 The probability of our factories returning empty strings or nil values is very low.

+* when using components / sections in page objects, don't expose them to the test; instead delegate from the page being used to reduce coupling.

+* when developing features, try to identify and create reusable HTML/CSS components (see `app/assets/stylesheets/components` for examples).
+The page object / component for the test only needs to be written once and can be reused every time the component is used.

 * when testing time relevant stuff, consider freezing time with the [timecop](https://github.com/travisjeffery/timecop) gem.

 * don't assert every detail of a page, assert what's essential.
 The more assertions, the more likely some of that will change in the future, requiring the test to be adapted.